Los Angeles, US

 Travelling between terminals

-A free landside shuttle bus connects all the terminals.
-Because this is landside, however, when travelling between Terminals 1, 2 and 3, you have to leave the secure area to get to the shuttle bus and clear security again to get back into a terminal - which can add time to your journey.
+A free shuttle bus connects all the terminals before you check in.
+However, because it's before security when travelling between Terminals 1, 2 and 3, you have to leave the secure area to get to the shuttle bus and clear security again to get back into a terminal – which can add time to your journey.

 The airport bus service is a cheap and easy way to get from central LAX to LA, and is the best option if you don't have too much luggage and are travelling in a small group.
 While plans are underway for an airport Metro rail station, you'll have to wait until at least 2024 for its completion.